 Elise is passionate about social change – helping make change, the different channels for creating it and sharing the inspiring work of others.

-Currently Elise is Associate Marketing Manager at Campbell Soup Company in Camden, New Jersey.
-A particular focus of her work is food ingredient transparency in labels.
-Previously, she worked in marketing at TOMS, the company that is transforming everyday purchases into a force for good around the world.
+Before joining Campbell's, Elise worked in marketing at TOMS, the company that is transforming everyday purchases into a force for good around the world.
 With every product you purchase, TOMS will help a person in need.
 One for One.

 Prior to her work at TOMS, Elise worked in the nonprofit sector in Los Angeles.
 After several years working in social innovation, Elise earned her MBA with a focus on Sustainable Enterprise.